strickek/ReadWriteDlm2.jl/README.md

     writedlm2(f::AbstractString, A; options...)
     writedlm2(f::AbstractString, A, delim; options...)

-By default, a pre-processing of floats takes place.
-Floats are parsed to strings with decimal mark changed from `'.'` to `','`.
+By default, a pre-processing of values takes place.
+Before writing as strings, decimal marks are changed from `'.'` to `','`.
 With a keyword argument another decimal mark can be defined.
 To switch off this pre-processing set: `decimal='.'`.

 In `writedlm2()` the output format for `Date` and `DateTime` data can be defined with format strings.